TrainLCD/MobileApp/README.md

 ## Features

-- Reproduce the LCD of the train in conjunction with the location information
+- View Japanese railway company's LCD display-like navigation with your location.
-- Notify you when you approach the arrival station or arrive
+- Get notify when you approach/arrive the your specified station.
-- Tired of design?
-Let's use the LCD of various routes with the theme you can choose!
+- Choose your favorite railway line/company LCD styled theme!

 ## Screenshots